-Figure 2: Basic distributed TOE use case
+Figure 3: Basic distributed TOE use case

-The first and most basic use case is where multiple interconnected network device components need to operate together to fulfil the requirements of the cPP.
+The first and most basic use case is where multiple interconnected Network Device components need to operate together to fulfil the requirements of the cPP.
 To be considered a distributed TOE, a minimum of 2 interconnected components are required.

 Case 2: cPP requirements can be fulfilled without Management component.

-Some network devices are designed to operate alongside a Management Component.
-A network device that operates in this manner but can satisfy all SFRs of the cPP without the Management Component shall not be regarded as a distributed TOE and shall be certified according to this cPP without the Management Component